MageMCU/Joystick-Uno-L298N/Motor-Movement-Checklist/ReadMe.md

 ## How to Use

-The MMC is a step-by-step checklist for validating motor behavior across all 8 joystick octants (directions).
+The MMC is a step-by-step checklist for validating motor behavior across the 8 joystick octants (directions).
 Use it alongside the [Step2_JUL](../Code-JUL/src/Step2_JUL/) firmware to verify:

+### Current Review Note

+The algorithm and motor mapping in the code are internally consistent with the checklist: the firmware uses the revised joystick algorithm and the default control tick is 100 ms under normal operation.
+The checklist is still a useful bench validation tool, but any code changes should be checked against the current sketch before relying on the results.

 1. Motor response matches joystick input
 2. All 8 directional octants work smoothly